pablosr11/load_test/profiling.md

         - To improve: Caching slow the writes down a lot.
 Profile see where we spend time.
     - Read/Write
         - peak at ~90rps

+# first k8 run on gcloud. bigger machine
+    - Write.
+Peak at 130rps.
+200 concurrent writes is where responses started to be delayed.
+    - Read/write.
+Peak 180 rps.
+300 concurrent users starts to delay responses.
+    - read.
+Peak at 390.
+550 concurrent starts delay